Meunier6969/Data-Structures-C/README.md

 # Data Structures in C
-This repo contains implementations in C of multiple data structures used at [EFREI](https://www.efrei.fr/).\
+This repository contains implementations in C of multiple data structures used at [EFREI](https://www.efrei.fr/).\
 The implentations presented here might slightly differ from what is precisely asked at EFREI.

 ## ⚠️ Warning